joegnis/auto-crossbreeding/README.md

 ## To Install

     wget https://raw.githubusercontent.com/joegnis/auto-crossbreeding/main/install.lua
-    ./install
+    ./install.lua

-If you run ./install after the installation, it will update all the files except for config.lua
+If you run install after the installation, it will update all the files except for config files.

-If you want to update config.lua also, you can run:
+If you want to update all config files, run:

-    ./install main updateconfig
+    ./install.lua main --update-config

-If you want to install dev branch, you can run:
+If you want to update one of the config files (actually any source files), run like:

-    ./install improve_autocrossbreed
+    ./install.lua main -u config.lua

 ## To Run